 Tip 7: Don’t be afraid to CUT your ribbon!
 I promise it will be ok!
 I used to be that person who would try to keep the whole entire roll in tact when I was decorating my tree so I wouldn’t have to cut it up… you know, in case I needed it for something else someday.
 Heaven forbid I ruing it.
 I am telling you, CUT IT!
 It will make your life so much easier to have smaller, more manageable lengths to work with.
 In the end, you will be able to play with it so much easier and manipulate it to look the way you want it to.
 I actually love to cut mine into 5- 6 foot lengths and weave them in and out of the tree.
 You can always tuck the end into the tree and start a new piece if it ends up being too short.
 Trust me on this one.

 Tip 8: Applying the ribbon to your tree is all about the timing.
 A lot of people say that their ribbon has to be done first or last, or wherever they have it in their routine, but I say do it where it makes sense.
-I talked in more detail about the order I used for decorating my trees HERE, but the general order I use is like this:
+I talked in more detail about the order I used for decorating my trees HERE, or you can see a video tutorial HERE, but the general order I use is like this:

 - Big/Huge objects (ex. my wooden sign postcards)